 Senior Design Competition

 One day each summer, the Engineering Alumni Society fires up a huge charcoal grill and cooks up burgers, hot dogs, and veggie burgers for the graduate engineering students.
 This event encourages grad students who are stuck on campus for the summer to get out of their labs to enjoy at least one day of bright Philadelphia summer sunshine.
 Students who rarely see each other get a chance to chat over a typical American barbecue lunch.
 An Alumni Society event for over ten years, the barbecue has now become a tradition.
 Check out the events photo archive for pictures from this and past years.
-The 2014 barbeque will be held on July 17.
+The 2014 barbeque was held on July 17.

 Alumni Society Awards